Skip to content

 • Internal temperature sensing and reporting

-• Capacitive (LED drivers, capacitor banks, electronic equipment, motor start capacitors)
+• Capacitive (LED light drivers, capacitor banks, electronic equipment, motor start capacitors)

 Inputs

-• Press and hold for 5 seconds: Enable device access point and Bluetooth.
+• Press and hold for 5 seconds to enable Device access point and Bluetooth connection.

-• Press and hold for 10 seconds: Factory reset the device.
+• Press and hold for 10 seconds to factory reset the Device.

 Outputs

-• AP enabled, Wi-Fi disabled: 1 sec ON / 1 sec OFF
+• AP (Access Point) enabled and Wi-Fi disabled: 1 second ON / 1 second OFF

-• Wi-Fi enabled but not connected: 1 sec ON / 3 sec OFF
+• Wi-Fi enabled, but not connected to a Wi-Fi network: 1 second ON / 3 seconds OFF

-• Cloud enabled but not connected: 1 sec ON / 5 sec OFF
+• Cloud is enabled, but not connected: 1 second ON / 5 seconds OFF

 • Connected to Shelly Cloud: Constantly ON